wiseman-timelord/Python-Embed-Install/README.md

 - Windows 7-8.1 - Intended for Windows versions where Python 3.9+ exe install dont work otherwise.
 - Powershell v3+, the installer is powershell, so as to not have Python requirements to install.
 - The file `python-3.9.0-embed-amd64.zip` from "python.org".
-- Administrator Rights
+- Administrator Rights, preferably with the hack for right click "Run as Administrator"

 ### Instructions
 1. Unpack the Embedded version of "Python 3.9" to the directory `C:\Users\**YourUserName**\AppData\Local\Programs\Python\Python39` (obviously replacing "**YourUserName**" with the relevant `User Name`.
 2. Put `C:\Users\**YourUserName**\AppData\Local\Programs\Python\Python39` on the path in the "Control Panel > System > Advanced System Settings > Advanced > Environment Variables".
 3. Put, `Python_Embed_Install.bat` and `instller.py`, in `C:\Users\**YourUserName**\AppData\Local\Programs\Python\Python39`.
-4. To run the tool, right click on `Python_Embed_Install.bat`, then right click "Run Python_Embed_Install.bat as Administrator", that you possibly have on your context menu, if not then elevate a console and run `Python_Embed_Install.bat` from the relevant directory.
-When run watch install operation.
+4. To run the tool, right click on `Python_Embed_Install.bat`, then right click "Run as Administrator", if not then elevate a console to admin, go to the relevant directory, and then run `Python_Embed_Install.bat`.
+- When run watch install operation.
 Follow up on issues, to ensure complete install, or wait for later version that "MAY" address issues found.

 ## Development
 It seemed to install most stuff correctly for me on windows 8, though, I am still developing this currently...